Dirac cohomology and simple modules of the Dunkl-Opdam subalgebra via inherited Drinfeld properties

 \end{subsection}

 \end{section}

-\begin{section}{Dunkl-Opdam subalgebra} In this section we will study the Dunkl-Opdam subalgebra, $\mathbb{H}_{DO}$ defined by Dunkl and Opdam \cite{DO03}.
-This algebra lives inside the rational Cherednik algebra for any classical complex reflection group $G(m,p,n)$.
-Somewhat surprisingly this subalgebra exists for any parameter $t$ and its existence is independent of the parameters $\kappa_1,...,\kappa_{m-1}$.
-We go on to show that this algebra is a naturally occurring example of a non-faithful Drinfeld algebra.
-To the author it is the first known example.
-Hence by Section \ref{Dirac} it has a Dirac theory.
-It is also clear from the defining presentation given by \cite{DO03} that this subalgebra is a generalized Hecke algebra.
-Further to the fact that we have a Langlands classification for this algebra we also explicitly describe the representation theory of the $\mathbb{H}_{DO}$ as blocks corresponding to multipartitions created from representations of the graded Hecke algebra of type A. This is inspired by the construction of the irreducible representations of the hyperoctahedral group via the representations of the symmetric group.
+\begin{section}{Dunkl-Opdam subalgebra} In this section we study the Dunkl-Opdam subalgebra, $\mathbb{H}_{DO}$ defined in \cite{DO03}.
+The algebra $\mathbb{H}_{DO}$ is a subalgebra of the rational Cherednik algebra associated to the complex reflection group $G(m,p,n)$.
+This subalgebra exists for any parameter $\underline{t}$ and its existence is independent of the parameters ${\textbf{c}}_1,...,\textbf{c}_{m-1}$.
+We show that $\mathbb{H}_{DO}$ is a naturally occurring example of a non-faithful Drinfeld algebra.
+Section \ref{Dirac} endows $\mathbb{H}_{DO}$ with a Dirac operator.
+From the defining presentation given by \cite{DO03} this subalgebra is a generalized Hecke algebra.
+Therefore we have a Langlands classification for $\mathbb{H}_{DO}$.
+This sets up Section \ref{reptheory} in which we describe the representation theory of $\mathbb{H}_{DO}$ as blocks corresponding to multipartitions and representations of the graded Hecke algebra of type A.